Alfresco/docs-process-automation/docs/model/processes/bpmn.md

 #### Form name

-An optional [form]({% link process-automation/latest/model/forms.md %}) can be used to begin a process.
+An optional [form](../forms.md}) can be used to begin a process.
 The form must exist within the same project as the process definition to be selected.
 Select a form from the dropdown, else create a new form using the **+** symbol.

 Once a form has been selected, it can be edited using the **Open Form** symbol.

 #### Mapping type

 The mapping type sets how data is passed between the start event and the process.
-There are [five options](%{ link process-automation/latest/model/processes/index.md %}#process-variable-mapping) for how to send this data.
+There are [five options](README.md#process-variable-mapping) for how to send this data.
 The default value is **Send no variables**.

-{% endcapture %}
-{% capture start-img %}
+#### Display

 Start events are displayed as a single thin circle without an icon inside.

-{% endcapture %}
-{% capture start-xml %}
+#### XML

 An example of the XML of a start event without a form defined is: